symunona/eloquent_javascript_admin_js/client/admin.md

 # fileList

 Provides a file list element, shows all the files in the base directory in a simple select.
-If a file selected it's content is automatically loaded into the editorWindow control element.
+If a file is selected it's content is automatically loaded into the editorWindow control element.

 # newFileForm